elzhang19/jupyter_notebook_practice/README.md

 # Jupyter Notebook Practice
 This is a simple exercise to practice jupyter notebook.
-First, we will install `jupyter notebook` and `pandas` using `Pip3`.
+First, we will install `jupyter notebook`, and `seabron` and `pandas` using `Pip3`.
 We will then be reading in the file `Iris.csv` several different ways and looking at the data in the notebook.

 Assignment:
 - install the package `Seaborn` using `Anaconda`